alexa-js/alexa-app/README.md

 // you can optionally pass a reprompt message response.shouldEndSession(boolean end [, String reprompt] )

-// send the response to the Alexa device (success)
+// send the response to the Alexa device (success) immediately
+// this returns a promise that you must return to continue the
-// this is not required for synchronous handlers
+// promise chain.
+Calling this is optional in most cases as it
+// will be called automatically when the handler promise chain
+// resolves, but you can call it and return its value in the
+// chain to send the response immediately.
+You can also use it
-// you must call this from asynchronous handlers response.send()
+// to send a response from `post` after failure. async response.send()

 // trigger a response failure
 // the internal promise containing the response will be rejected, and should be handled by the calling environment
 // instead of the Alexa response being returned, the failure message will be passed
-// response.fail() should not be called in an uncontrolled calling environment (e.g. Lambda) otherwise the Echo
-// will verbally response with "There was a problem with the requested skill's response." and the error will be written to
-// the console log (accessible via CloudWatch). response.fail(String message)
+// similar to `response.send()`, you must return the value returned from this call to continue the promise chain
+// this is equivalent to calling `throw message` in handlers
+// *NOTE:* this does not generate a response compatible with Alexa, so when calling it explicitly you may want to handle the response with `.error` or `.post` async response.fail(String message)

-// calls to response can be chained together response.say("OK").send()
+// calls to response can be chained together return response.say("OK").send()
 ```